Domestic Abuse Routine Enquiry (DARE) – Free Training for Northumbria Professionals

 What to expect

 Once your place has been confirmed, you will be sent instructions on how to join the training.
-The training can be accessed anywhere as it is delivered online via Zoom.
+The training can be accessed anywhere as it is delivered online via Teams.

 After completing a short post training survey, you will be posted a DARE Toolkit, this provides a recap of the training and effective tools to identify and understand perpetrators of domestic abuse, and how to motivate them to get help.